Tips for internet marketers to help increase productivity

 Keep those small tasks off your to-do list

 Working as an online marketer will always present a number of tasks that need to be done.
 Many of these tasks will often be minor and usually take less than a few minutes to accomplish.
 Updating certain elements on your site such as a theme or plugin for example.
 Maybe it’s a short reply to an email or answer to a question.
-If you can get the task done within several minutes, get them done.
-Forget about adding these small tasks to your to-do list, it just makes things more complicated and overwhelming.

 I’ll be the first to admit of adding every little thing to my list of tasks.
 The only difference is that my tasks are separated into specific categories and each with a time to complete.
-In other words, those small tasks that generally require less time to get done are usually completed within the first hour.
-In the end, it kind of works out in the same manner.
-In fact, I often feel more motivated to complete the other tasks when I notice things are being checked off.
-Either way, the point is to reduce your overall feelings of being overwhelmed.

 Take a close look at your hard drive